Yuichiro3/YuichiroKobayashi/codecademy_MLengineer/02_LogisticRegression/README.md

 # Purpose:
- - Using Logistic Regression model to build algorithm for fraud detection
+ - Using a Logistic Regression model to build a fraud detection algorithm.